 Ascertia’s digital trust solutions and eSignatures enable organisations to overcome these challenges.
 With our high trust products, businesses can easily digital sign or timestamp documents to lock the data against unauthorised changes.

 Another popular case of fraud is for a fraudster to send an invoice recipient a letter notifying them of a change of bank details, perhaps using headed paper.
 With a trusted digital signature, this is mathematically infeasible to take place.

 Another influence on a company’s drive to strengthen how invoices are protected are regulatory requirements.
-Within Europe, the EU VAT Directive aims to prevent VAT fraud by mitigating the risks of changed or fictitious documents.
+Within Europe, the EU VAT Directive is focused on VAT fraud prevention by mitigating the risks of changed or fictitious documents.
 Compliance with eIDAS is also incredibly important.